magnbni/styrtregn/README.md

 ## HTML Web storage api
 The application implements localstorage to save favourites.
 These are saved by pressing the heart-button.
 Sessionstorage storage is not implemented as it wasn't viewed as relevant to the application.

+## Bugs on virtual machine
+After loading the project on the VM, there is a bug present in the favorite icons.
+When you search for a new city, without going back to the home page, the value of the button will not change.
+Therefore, a city might appear as a favorite even if it is in fact not a favorite.
+This works locally, but not on the VM.